 Flash Sales by Xiaomi

-Xiaomi is the brand that makes most sales on online shopping platforms through flash sales.
+Xiaomi is the brand that makes the most sales on online shopping platforms through flash sales.
 The Flash sales model has proved to be incredibly beneficial for the Chinese smartphone company since it creates a sense of urgency.

 People wait for weeks and days for the anticipated launches which also disguisedly promotes the products online as people talk about them on various online forums.

-Since the mobile prices and other electronic gadgets are cheap and affordable they run out of stock shortly.
+Since mobile prices and other electronic gadgets are cheap and affordable they run out of stock shortly.
 Hence keeping potential customers hooked for the next flash sale.

 Xiaomi’s MI Community